ericdscott/ClojureCookbook/ToManageDependencies.md

-# To Run Tests
+# To Manage Dependencies

-watch this space.
+Watch this space.

 ## Done when